MahdiDavoodi/MahdiDavoodi/README.md

 <div align="center">
   I'm just a junior developer who is <big><b>currently</b></big> learning the basics.
-I love to read and learn about different ways of creating things using computers.
+I love to learn about different ways of creating things using computers.
 </div>